mikecaav/antiviolence-bot/README.md

 # Anti-Violence Discord.py Bot
-Welcome, this is the repository to the antiviolence bot which was created with to avoid violence in discord servers.
+Welcome, this is the repository to the Anti-Violence bot which was created to avoid violence in discord servers.
 This bot uses emotion analysis to detect when a message is being violent and then sends to a private channel the message to the moderators to review the message and decide if the user is going to be banned or not.